Spin exchange-enabled quantum simulator for large-scale non-Abelian gauge theories: Bosonic excitation tunneling scheme

 In the main text, we have discussed a scheme in which two molecules form a link and the internal states of these molecules host exactly one (bosonic) rishon excitation.
 Likewise, each matter site is occupied by a molecule.
 The internal rotational states of the molecules are used to encode the color charges of rishons and matter.
 In particular, the three states~$\{\ket{\varnothing},\ket{ \downarrow}, \ket{\uparrow}\}$ are implemented in the rotational states $\{\ket{\mathcal{R}};\,\mathcal{R}=0,1,2\}$ of molecules; hence the tunneling of particles corresponds to an exchange of bosonic, molecular excitations.
 Here, we want to fill in more details about the Floquet sequence, which is adapted from Ref.~\cite{Homeier2023}.

-\textit{Floquet sequence.---}In the bosonic excitation tunneling scheme, we use three rotational states~$\ket{\mathcal{R}}$ of molecules that interact via resonant dipole-dipole interactions, i.e., flip-flop spin interactions between levels with~$\Delta \mathcal{R} = \pm 1$.
+\textit{Floquet sequence.---}In the bosonic excitation tunneling scheme, we use three rotational states~$\ket{\mathcal{R}}$ of molecules that interact via resonant dipole-dipole interactions, i.e., flip-flop spin interactions between levels with~$\Delta \mathcal{R} = \pm 1$; here we assume that only the lowest two rotational states are dipole coupled.
 The energy scale is determined by the dipole-dipole interaction~$\chi$ between adjacent rishon sites around a vertex, which have distance~$a$ as illustrated in Fig.~\ref{figSynHop}a.
-For simplicity, we neglect the weak~$\mathcal{R}$ dependency of the interaction~\cite{Sundar2018}.

 To illustrate and calculate the effective Floquet Hamiltonian, we consider \textit{two} molecules labeled by sites~$i$ and~$j$ for simplicity.
 The microscopic Hamiltonian is then given by

 which are the resonant dipole-dipole interactions between (polar) molecules at distance~$r_{ij}$.
 We assume that the quantization axis is perpendicular to the plane of molecules.
 Note that the first term, tunneling of $\downarrow$-excitations, can be suppressed by energetically detuning the $\ket{\mathcal{R}=0}$ state between the two molecules.